bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ## Form

 A cTLS template is structured as a JSON object.
-This extension is represented by an additional key, "pseudorandom", whose value is an object with two string-valued keys: "tsprp" (a name from the TSPRP registry (see {{iana}})) and "key" (a base64-encoded shared secret whose length is specified by the TSPRP).
+This extension is represented by an additional key, "pseudorandom", whose value is an object with at least two string-valued keys: "tsprp" (a name from the TSPRP registry (see {{iana}})) and "key" (a base64-encoded shared secret whose length is specified by the TSPRP).
 For example, a cTLS template might contain an entry like:

 ~~~json
 "pseudorandom": {